 Maisie Tomlinson - Co-founder and Director

-Maisie is the co-founder of Crustacean Compassion.
-She has previously worked as a campaigner at Save The Asian Elephants (STAE) and World Animal Protection, where she co-coordinated the EU Supporting Better Dairy campaign in coalition with Ben & Jerry’s ice-cream and Compassion in World Farming.
+Maisie has previously worked as a campaigner at Save The Asian Elephants (STAE) and World Animal Protection, where she co-coordinated the EU Supporting Better Dairy campaign in coalition with Ben & Jerry’s ice-cream and Compassion in World Farming.
 She is currently a doctoral researcher in the sociology of human-animal relations at the University of Manchester, looking at different understandings of animal subjectivity (mind) and the human-animal relationship between different schools of thought in animal behaviour expertise.
 Her research explores horse and herd behaviour as taught through Equine Assisted Personal Development and the use of Qualitative Behavioural Analysis in to assess the welfare of laboratory mice.